Thursday, July 8, 2021

 Oh Boy Records, out of Luxembourg, issued a CD in the early 90s of the vinyl bootleg of Canned Heat and Kaleidoscope jamming at The Ark in '69

 Canned Heat at this time had their first classic lineup (although not quite original), with Hite and Alan Wilson on vocals, Vestine on lead, Wilson on guitar and harmonica, Larry "The Mole" Taylor on bass and Fito Parra on drums.
-Shortly after this, Vestine would quit the band after a backstage debut at Fillmore West, and Harvey Mandel would replace him for Woodstock.
+Shortly after this, Vestine would quit the band after a backstage argument at Fillmore West, and Harvey Mandel would replace him for Woodstock.
 Canned Heat had been very successful, but due to an unfortunate bust in Denver in late 1967, they had sold their lucrative publishing rights for cash to make bail, and move they would come to regret.
 The Heat and the Kaleidoscope knew each other from LA, of course, and on the third night some members jammed (Bruno Ceriotti has some details: like many Canned Heat jams, it was 40 minutes of boogie).
 A poorly-recorded audience tape of the jam circulated as a bootleg lp called Jammin With Kaleidoscope (I paid 75 cents for it in Berkeley many years ago, arguably not worth it).

 June 27-28, 1969 The Ark, Boston, MA: James Cotton/Freddie King (Friday-Saturday)